 Klara has a Bachelor of Science in Biochemistry from University of Ljubljana, Slovenia, and a Master of Medical Science in Biomedicine from Karolinska Institutet, Stockholm.
 She joined our group in 2019 for a master thesis project, and was later selected for a KID-funded position to perform her PhD studies.

-Fredrika is a medical student at Karolinska Institutet, currently in the final year.
-Fredrika joined the Loré lab in 2016 as a student of the KI summer research school and has since continued to pursue research in parallel with her studies.
+Fredrika has a medical degree from Karolinska Institutet.
+She joined the Loré lab in 2016 as a student of the KI summer research school and continued to pursue research in parallel with her studies.
 She was later selected for a KID-funded PhD position, and is a full time doctoral student in the group since 2021.

 Xianglei Yan has a medicine degree with a Master of Oncology in Sun Yat-Sen University Cancer Center, China.
 He won the scholarship from the China Scholarship Council and started his PhD studies in our group since 2019.

 Rodrigo has a bachelor in Biomedicine from the Federal University of Pará, Brazil.
 He thereafter earned a master degree from the European Erasmus+ Joint Master's Programme in Vaccinology (LIVE) in which he performed his exam research work in our group in 2020.
-He has remained as a research assistant to work with bioinformatical support for several projects in our group.
+He is a PhD student focused on bioinformatics analysis applied to immunological data since 2021.

 Early in vivo events of vaccine-induced immune responses